lightningtgc/es6-coding-style/es6-coding-style-en.md

 - 3.3 Object destructuring

-> Object elements are not related to the order of sequence
+> Object elements are not related to the order of sequence.

-> It is effective only when The object specifies the default value that equals to undefined (! = = null)
+> It is effective only when The object specifies the default value that equals to undefined (! = = null).

 - 3.3.1 When a function parameter is an object, the object is used to assign a value.